sap-tutorials/btp-foundation/tutorials/cp-kyma-scale-with-cls/cp-kyma-scale-with-cls.md

   - How to create a Cloud Logging Service instance and expose its OpenSearch API
   - How to deploy a demo application that exposes a custom Prometheus metric
   - How to configure the Kyma Telemetry module to scrape and forward metrics to CLS
-  - How to create a KEDA `ScaledObject` that queries CLS (OpenSearch) to drive autoscaling
+  - How to create a KEDA ScaledObject that queries CLS (OpenSearch) to drive autoscaling
   - How to observe your workload scaling in response to metric changes

 ## Intro

 SAP BTP Cloud Logging Service (CLS) is a managed observability backend built on OpenSearch.
-When your application metrics are already flowing into CLS through the Kyma Telemetry module, you can use those same metrics as autoscaling signals without running a separate metrics store.
+If your application metrics already flow into CLS through the Kyma Telemetry module, you can use them as autoscaling signals.
+No separate metrics store is needed.

 KEDA 2.20 ships a native `opensearch` scaler that queries CLS directly using an inline query.
-This tutorial walks you through the full setup: from a demo app that emits a `queue_depth` metric, through Telemetry scraping configuration, to a `ScaledObject` that scales the workload up or down based on that metric's value in CLS.
+This tutorial covers deploying a demo app that emits a `queue_depth` metric, setting up Telemetry scraping, and creating a ScaledObject that uses that metric as the scaling signal.

 ---

 ### Create a CLS Instance and Credentials

-Choose the setup that matches your deployment strategy.

 [OPTION BEGIN [SAP BTP Cockpit]]